tbgracy/ufc/README.md

 - **Step 3 :** Create a repository with `ufc` in it's name so the repository will automatically be added to the website.

-    - Example : `ufc-w1-my-first-entry`
+    - Example : `ufc-w1-my-first-entry` stand for "Ultimate frontend challenge - week one - first - entry"

-You need to host your code on github pages (or any other provider) to be able to see it on the website and provide the url in the about section so it can be previewed on the home page.
+You need to host your code on github pages(`recommended`) or any other host provider(vercel, netfly,...) to be able to see it on the website and provide the **url** of your hosted website in the **about** section so it can be previewed on the home page.

 ## 🤝 How to contribute?